Faith-Based Organizations Offer Care

-Faith-based organizations make up about 20 percent of agencies working to combat HIV/AIDS in Africa, and are responsible for over 40 percent of healthcare in some developing countries.
+Faith-based organizations make up about 20% of agencies working to combat HIV/AIDS in Africa and are responsible for over 40% of healthcare in some developing countries.
 However, faith-based care is not discussed in the world of global health academia, because it is not coming from a strictly scientific angle.
 But in many ways, the compassion involved in these organizations allows them to work all the more effectively.

 For example, the U.S. charity Catholic Relief Services has over launched 164 sustainable agricultural projects in 34 countries, built over 700 water sources serving 2.1 million people and has provided treatment to 700,000 HIV patients worldwide.
 They also strive for accountability and efficiency, priding themselves on their Guidestar status, their transparency and their Pledge to Donors.

 The American Jewish World Service raises over $50 million a year.
-They sent emergency aid to organizations which educated over 30,000 households on how to prevent becoming infected with the Ebola virus.
+They sent emergency aid to organizations that educated over 30,000 households on how to prevent becoming infected with the Ebola virus.

 Tearfund, a Christian organization, has helped over 17 million people through community development projects and has helped to change over 175 policies that kept poor communities from receiving justice.